abdolence/secret-vault-rs/README.md

 Library provides the following crates:

 - General secret value type - a simple implementation of a secure and serializable (serde and proto) type of any kind of secrets.
-Documentation located [here](secret-value/README.md).
+Documentation is [here](secret-value/README.md).
 - Secret vault - a library provides a memory-backed storage for the application secrets integrated with external source of secrets.
   Documentation is below.